October 17 - 19, 2025

 Tenant magazines 1930/33 (private archive)

-Guided tour of the monument (Photo: Katrin Lesser)
+Since 2002: Guided tours of monuments (Photo: Katrin Lesser)

 Further anniversary events